The Big Eight

 having fronted the Kerry Blues for many years, he was a double

-threat with both strong vocals and sax, and he also does a mean Tom
+threat with both strong vocals and sax, and he also did a mean Tom

 never duplicated the fanatical success of the Royal, they broke new